JackAdams/constellation/README.md

 `Constellation.excludeSessionKeysContaining(prefix)` to hide any `Session` keys containing the given string (`prefix`) from the `constellation:session` package

 `Constellation.excludedSessionKeys` to get an array of the strings that will be tested against `Session` keys to exclude them from display in the `constellation:session` package

+`Constellation.toggleConsole()` toggles the Constellation console (same effect as CTRL + C, but can be called programatically)

+`Constellation.addBaseClass(className)` lets you add a class to the Constellation container element programatically

+`Constellation.removeBaseClass(className)` lets you remove a class from the Constellation container element programatically

 If you put a `callback` in your `addTab({ ... })` (e.g. `Constellation.addTab({name: "my-plugin", callback: "myCallBack", ...});`) you need to register it as follows:
 ```